jamsocket/jamsocket/cli/README.md

 FLAGS
   -a, --auth=<value>                    Optional serialized JSON to be passed to a session backend when connecting with
                                         the returned URL/connection string.
+  -c, --cluster=<value>                 The cluster to to spawn the backend in (only relevant if you are running
+                                        multiple clusters with Jamsocket).
   -e, --env=<value>...                  optional environment variables to pass to the container -i, --max-idle-seconds=<value>        The max time in seconds a session backend should wait after last connection is
                                         closed before shutting down container (default is 300)